 Tax treatment of UK pension payments

-A simple way to avoid having to keep reclaiming overpaid UK tax is for the member to apply for a UK “NT” tax code which allows the UK scheme to make the payment without any tax deduction.
+A simple way to avoid having to keep reclaiming overpaid UK tax is for the member to apply for a UK “NT” tax code which allows the UK scheme to make the payment without any tax deduction – essentially acting as a UK pension transfer to Germany.
 The gross pension income can then be declared in Germany in the usual way.

 Death benefits and their tax treatment